DataSystemsGroupUT/dataeng/Data Modeling for Big Data.md

 - **Basic Availability**: fulfill request, even in partial consistency.
-- **Soft State**: abandon the consistency requirements of the ACID model pretty much completely -**Eventual Consistency**: at some point in the future, data will converge to a consistent state; delayed consistency, as opposed to immediate consistency of the ACID properties.
+- **Soft State**: abandon the consistency requirements of the ACID model pretty much completely
+- **Eventual Consistency**: delayed consistency, as opposed to immediate consistency of the ACID properties.[^67]
-  - purely alivenessguarantee (reads eventually return the requested value); but
+  - purely aliveness guarantee (reads eventually return the requested value); but
-  - does not makesafetyguarantees, i.e.,
+  - does not make safety guarantees, i.e.,
   - an eventually consistent system can return any value before it converges

+[^67]: at some point in the future, data will converge to a consistent state;

 ---
 ![original fit](./attachments/media_httpfarm5static_mevIk.png)